The CompTIA Certification Path Explained

 Renewing your CompTIA certification

 Once you earn your CompTIA certification, some will be valid for three years before they expire.
 You can renew your CompTIA certification by earning enough continuing education units (CEUs) for your specific certification.
-That can be done in several ways:
+You may do this in several ways:

-1. Complete a single high-level activity, such as passing the latest release of your certificate exam, completing a higher-level CompTIA certification, or earn a non-CompTIA IT industry certification.
+1. Complete a single high-level activity, such as passing the latest release of your certification exam, completing a higher-level CompTIA certification, or earning a non-CompTIA IT industry certification.

-Ready to learn more about IT?
-Learn about systems administration and IT infrastructure with a Google IT Support Professional Certificate on Coursera.
+A CompTIA certification path offers CompTIA stackable certifications to help you qualify for various job roles in information technology.
+If you’re ready to start a career in IT, learn about systems administration and IT infrastructure with a Google IT Support Professional Certificate on Coursera.
 This program is designed for beginners with no prior experience to develop the skills you need for a career in IT.
-The topics covered include technical support fundamentals, operating systems, IT security, and more.
+Topics include technical support fundamentals, operating systems, IT security, and more.

-However, if you’re interested in starting a career in cybersecurity, consider the Google Cybersecurity Professional Certificate on Coursera.
-The courses cover topics such as security models, tools that are used to access and address threats, networks, and more.
+If you’d like to start a career in cybersecurity, consider the Google Cybersecurity Professional Certificate on Coursera.
+The courses cover topics such as security models, networks, and tools for accessing and addressing threats.

 Article sources